Baloney Meter: Has there been a significant reduction in irregular migration?

 THE VERDICT

 During the month of August, there was a 70-per-cent decrease in the number of irregular migrants crossing the border compared to the same month last year.
-However, given that there has been an overall increase in the number of asylum claims from irregular migrants so far this year compared to last year, Blair’s statement that there has been a significant reduction contains “a lot of baloney.”
+However, given that there has been an overall increase in the number of asylum claims from irregular migrants so far this year compared to last year, Blair’s statement that there has been a significant reduction contains “some baloney.”

 METHODOLOGY

-Note: Note to readers: This is a corrected story.
-An earlier version contained two different baloney ratings.